maxdupenois/3void/app/articles/javascript_loading.md

 ```

 This is pretty cool, however, it can get it bit too nested-callbacky for my
 liking.
-For example, to use it to call a `FB` function looks like:
+For example, using it to call a `FB` function currently looks like:

 ```javascript
 import facebook from 'fb';